rust-threadpool/rust-threadpool/README.md

 cargo +1.13.0 test
 ```

-If you this fails with this error
+If your build fails with this error:
 ```
 warning: unused manifest key: package.categories
 error: failed to parse lock file at: /home/vp/rust/threadpool/Cargo.lock
 ```

-which you can fix by removing the lock file:
+You can fix it by removing the lock file:
 ```
 rm Cargo.lock
 ```